GaleGleason/PersonalWikiHistory/README.md

 Tracks all Wikipedia articles you've read and then allows meta data to work for you.

-Major objectives and philosophy of a wikipedia app is to allow whimsical learning and track progress of coverage of topics.
+Major objectives and philosophy of this wikipedia app/chrome plugin is to allow whimsical learning and track the progress of coverage of topics.
 Using a passive tracking system you can allow people to forget they are learning allowing for and inspiring curiosity by making wikipedia easier and more interesting to explore.
+By tracking where you've been you can gain a sense of accomplishment, and provide real data on what you might know or want to review later.
+By getting a visual map of where these articles fall in their higharchy of relationship you can gain perspective of your ignorance and present knowledge.

  Some features that would be nice to have;
 - A complete visual list of pages or parts of wiki pages visited with time information for each part.